inch307/A2B_Method/README.md

-# Lyapunov Bounding Method
+# Adaptive Second-order Bounding Method

 This repository contains the Python implementation for the paper Numerical Data Collection under Local Differential Privacy without Prior Knowledge.
-The **Lyapunov Bounding (LB) method** is an online protocol for collecting numerical data under Local Differential Privacy (LDP) without prior knowledge of the data's true range.
+The **Adaptive Second-order Bounding (A2B) method** is an online protocol for collecting numerical data under Local Differential Privacy (LDP) without prior knowledge of the data's true range.
 It adaptively tunes the data collection bounds $[l, r]$ to minimize the total estimation error by balancing the bias-variance trade-off.

 ## Reproducing Experiments